 - You must ask for it.
 If you deregister in person, you can receive the written confirmation on the spot.

-You can also ask for the deregistration confirmation in written.
-After you send off your deregistration documents to the registration office, the confirmation should be sent to your German address after about 1-2 weeks.
+You can also ask for the written deregistration confirmation.
+After you send off your deregistration documents to the citizen’s office, the confirmation should be sent to your German address within 1-2 weeks.
 If you have not received a confirmation within 2 weeks, please call the office directly to follow up.
-You can find the actual status of your citizen office in our post: Processing times of the citizen’s offices in Germany for deregistration of residence.
+You can find the current status of your citizen’s office in our post: Processing times of the citizen’s offices in Germany for deregistration of residence.

-Please remember that some German offices do not send deregistration confirmation letters to an international address.
-So if you no longer live in Germany and you absolutely need the Abmeldebestätigung, you can do is the following: Ask a former employer or a friend in Germany, if it’s okay, if the deregistration confirmation is sent to their address.
-Once they receive it, they can always post it to you or send it via email.
+Please remember that some German offices do not send deregistration confirmation letters to an address abroad.
+So if you no longer live in Germany and absolutely need the Abmeldebestätigung, you can do is the following: Ask a former employer or a friend in Germany, if it’s okay, when the deregistration confirmation is sent to their address.
+Once they receive it, they can always post it to you or send a scan via email.

-If you want the deregistration confirmation be sent to a specific address in Germany, you can simply do this as part of our deregistration package.
-Alternatively, you can simply include a piece of paper with your deregistration documents that says:
+If you want the deregistration confirmation to be sent to a specific address in Germany, you can simply do this as part of our deregistration package.
+Alternatively, you can add a piece of paper to your deregistration documents that says: